Stocks continued their rapid recovery in May, despite economic and social turmoil.

 Should you invest in stocks now?

-Deciding when and how to invest in times like this is part of our job as investment advisors.
-Some clients can afford to take less risk now, while others need to be more fully invested if they hope to meet their goals.
+Deciding when and how to invest in times like this is part of our job as active investment advisors.
+Some of our clients can afford to take less risk now, while others need to stay more fully invested if they hope to meet their goals.